-- Transport and Highways Delivery Plan: Coordination of all Transport and Highways work streams (SRN, Public Transport, Active Travel, Tram-Train and Local Highways) to provide a fully integrated plan to assess priorities and assist in the allocation of both revenue and capital funding; - Strategic Road Network (SRN) Improvements: Preparation of options and business cases to support required improvements to provide augmented SRN access into Northern Gateway.
-This includes engagement with National Highways and their Project Control Framework (PCF) process; and - Local Highways Mitigation: Continuation of modelling, design and project management to ensure the Local Highways Network can adequately support the Northern Gateway ambitions, including finalisation of Western Access designs and commencement of works, supported by Investment Zone funding.
+- Transport and Highways Delivery Plan: coordination of all Transport and Highways work streams (SRN, Public Transport, Active Travel, Tram-Train and Local Highways) to provide a fully integrated plan to assess priorities and assist in the allocation of both revenue and capital funding - SRN Access: preparation of Outline Business Case (OBC) for M66 J3 and M62 J18a which follows on from the Strategic Outline Business Case (SOBC) prepared for central government's Road Improvement Strategy 3 (RIS3) programme.
+The OBC is required to meet the Department for Transport approvals process. - Local Highways Mitigation: Continuation of modelling, design and project management to ensure the Local Highways Network can adequately support the Northern Gateway ambitions. - Mass Transit Study (into site): Review of BRT / Tram-Train / Metrolink potential to serve Atom Valley